-ES 424 Advanced Athletic Training (3-0) 3
+ES 424 Advanced Athletic Training

 This course deals with the knowledge and values an athletic trainer must possess in pharmacological applications and general medical conditions.
 Students will gain knowledge of how to recognize, treat and refer, when appropriate, general medical conditions common to athletes.
-Students will also develop an awareness of the indications, contraindications, precautions and interactions of medications used to treat the medical conditions.
-Fall term.
+Student will also develop an awareness of the indications, contraindications, precautions and interactions of medications used to treat the medical conditions.
+(3-0)

-ES 425 Clinical In Medical Science (0-2) 1
+ES 425 Clinical in Medical Science

 This course will provide the athletic training student with the skills and clinical proficiencies necessary to recognize the signs, symptoms and predisposing conditions associated with disease and the utilization of pharmaceutical products.
 The course focuses on identifying and documenting medications commonly prescribed to athletes and others involved in physical activity.
 The course also provides the students practice in identification of common medical conditions.
-Winter term.
+(0-2)